dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2172: Legalization could escalate drug use concerns.
+### T2172: Decriminalization could increase drug use and abuse.

 |Support|
 |---|